jessesec2000/usfcph-week1/notes.md

 Branch – keeping track of different things on your computer.
 Making a copy of your own work on your computer so you can merge the data as needed
 Front end – user interaction
 Back end – back of the house
+UI=User interface that is akin to a Decorator of the app UX = concerned with the experience